 Brims have been a lifesaver during this print, my first attempt at printing the outer ring failed when it started to lift at the back, so I used brims to keep all the edges firmly attached to the bed.
 Any lift at all will ruin the piece, when you slot it together with the next piece there will be a large gap that will then need to be filled later on.
 So it’s best to catch this early on and restart the print with a brim to stop this from happening.

 I’ve been printing the pieces at a 45-degree angle, corner to corner rather than straight down the middle, this ensures that it fits on the bed.

-Below are my current printer settings I’m using to print the shield pieces, I use the same setting for the remainder of the pieces to get the same layer height and detail so I can apply the same amount of sanding throughout the shield.
+Below are the current printer settings I’m using to print the Captain America shield pieces.
+I use the same setting for the remainder of the pieces to get the same layer height and detail so I can apply the same amount of sanding throughout the shield.

 Nozzle size: 0.6mm

-I’m hoping to have all parts completely printed together by the 14th of May, this will give me enough time to print and do some mods to the design.
+I’m hoping to have all parts completely printed together by the 14th of May.
+This will give me enough time to print and do some mods for the design.
 Once I know it all fits together and I’m happy with how it turned out I will then make it available.